kenkin360/Function.extend/README.md

 # Getting Started
 ---
-The follow is a comprehensive example including nested and derived class declaration:
+The following is a comprehensive example including nested and derived class declaration:

 	'use strict';